 - 4 tablespoon rose syrup

 - 1 teaspoon granulated white sugar

 and whisk until everything comes together.

 Tip – If the lassi is thick for your liking, thin it down using more milk or water.

 Check for sugar and add more if needed.

-Pour it in 2 serving glasses.
-Garnish with pistachio slivers and dried rose petals and serve rose lassi chilled.
+Pour it into 2 serving glasses.
+Garnish with pistachio slivers and dried rose petals and serve chilled.

 Note – Never blend the ingredients to make lassi in a blender.
 The yogurt becomes very thin and the texture is not thick and creamy.
 Always use a wire whisk or a madani (wooden churner).

-You can store rose lassi in a sealed container or glass bottle for about 2 days in the refrigerator.
+You can store rose lassi in an airtight container or glass bottle for about 2 days in the refrigerator.